Funding Circle raises $150 million, aims to be top UK lender to SMEs

-LONDON British peer-to-peer lender Funding Circle has raised $150 million from new investors, saying the funds would support growth plans aimed at establishing it as Britain's biggest net lender to small companies.
+LONDON British peer-to-peer lender Funding Circle has raised $150 million (99.69 million pounds) from new investors, saying the funds would support growth plans aimed at establishing it as Britain's biggest net lender to small companies.

-Funding Circle, which like other peer-to-peer lenders allows investors to lend to businesses via low-cost online platforms, said its new investors included Russian billionaire Yuri Milner's DST Global, the world's largest money manager BlackRock and Singapore state investor Temasek.
+Funding Circle, which like other peer-to-peer lenders allows investors to lend to businesses via low-cost online platforms, said its new investors included Russian billionaire Yuri Milner's DST Global, the world's largest money manager BlackRock (BLK.N) and Singapore state investor Temasek [TEM.UL].

 Funding Circle, which has already lent more than $1 billion to over 8,000 businesses in Britain and the United States since its launch in 2010, said the investment would be used to support growth.
 That is likely to include expansion into new markets in the next year, co-founder and Chief Executive Samir Desai told Reuters.